cassidyjames/slacketron/README.md

 # slacketron

-Electron wrapper for Slack, built with Nativefier
+Electron wrapper for Slack, built with Nativefier.
+Focused on arm64 support for now.

 ## Dependencies